sssanchezzz/SelfAssessment/Skills/JavaScript.md

   - Destructuring: 🖐️ used
   - Generators: 🖐️ used
   - Iterators: 🖐️ used
-  - Async generator: 🎓 known
+  - Async generator: u
   - Async iterator: 🖐️ used
   - Chaining: 🖐️ used
   - Optional chaining: 🖐️ used
   - IIFE: 🖐️ used
-  - Async IIFE
+  - Async IIFE u
   - `global`: 🖐️ used
   - `globalThis`: 🎓 known
   - `window`: 👂 heard